-Dear BIS community,
+Dear BIS Community,

 A student will require a laptop at BIS from grade 6 to grade 12.
 In ideal circumstances, you should expect to purchase 2 laptops: one at the beginning of grade 6, and another one around grade 9 or grade 10.
-Below are recommended specifications to aim for.
+Below are the recommended specifications to aim for.
 Please read them carefully, and realize that if you don’t meet them, you need to plan to at least renew the laptop earlier than the expected 3 to 4 years of usage.